Johnpaul-Nguyen/Johnpaul-Nguyen/README.md

-- 👋 Hi, I’m @Johnpaul-Nguyen, a current freshman in the University of Oklahoma
+- 👋 Hi, I’m @Johnpaul-Nguyen, a current sophomore at the University of Oklahoma
 - 👀 I’m interested in: Programming and Music
-- 🌱 I’m currently learning: Java
+- 🌱 I’m currently learning: C++
+- 📃 I know: Java
-- 📫 How to reach me johnpaulwins727477@gmail.com
+- 📫 How to reach me johnpaulnguyen0605@gmail.com

 <!---
 Johnpaul-Nguyen/Johnpaul-Nguyen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.